tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

       * Extract media files from the backups and put them in the appropriate places (already gitignored, these are replaced with soft links in production)
       * restart apache, cross fingers

 At this point I can open up my local browser of choice, type in http://lessthandot.local, and the site loads with up to date data.
 All of the links throughout the site link to appropriate sub-domains as you move from sub-site to sub-site, and everything runs smoothly.
-If I screw something up, I&#8217;m working in a local git folder and can back it out and, if it&#8217;s bad enough, destroy and recreate my environment in minutes.
+If I screw something up, I'm working in a local git folder and can back it out and, if it's bad enough, destroy and recreate my environment in minutes.

 ## Details (aka, Places Things Got Hinky)

-Here are some of the details and sticky spots, without revealing anything I shouldn&#8217;t behind the scenes on our server.
+Here are some of the details and sticky spots, without revealing anything I shouldn't behind the scenes on our server.

 ### 64-bit OS on Windows

-initially I couldn&#8217;t get the VirtualBox VMs to start. vagrant would get stuck after setting the private key for SSH.
-I pulled up the VritualBox GUI and tried to view the screen and it warned me that I couldn&#8217;t run a 64-bit VM.
-I rebooted and turned on the Intel virtualization option in my BIOS, which didn&#8217;t fix it.
+initially I couldn't get the VirtualBox VMs to start. vagrant would get stuck after setting the private key for SSH.
+I pulled up the VritualBox GUI and tried to view the screen and it warned me that I couldn't run a 64-bit VM.
+I rebooted and turned on the Intel virtualization option in my BIOS, which didn't fix it.
 Then I removed the Hyper-V feature from Windows, which did the trick.

 At this point, I could successfully launch a Centos VM from the command-line.
-I could SSH into the system with &#8220;vagrant ssh&#8221; and it automatically linked my host directory with &#8220;/vagrant&#8221; on the VM, so files copied in either would sync back to the first&#8221;.
+I could SSH into the system with “vagrant ssh” and it automatically linked my host directory with “/vagrant” on the VM, so files copied in either would sync back to the first”.

 ### Local Configuration File, not in git, passed through to VM